Language preservation: Lingua Libre

 Lingua Libre is an online collaborative project and tool by the Wikimedia France association, which can be used as a tool for Language Preservation.
-Lingua Libre enables to record words, phrases, or sentences of any language, oral (audio recording) or signed (video recording).
+Lingua Libre enables one to record words, phrases, or sentences of any language, oral (audio recording) or signed (video recording).
 It is a highly efficient method to record endangered languages since up to 1000 words can be recorded per hour.
 All the content is under Free License, and speakers of minority languages are encouraged to record their own dialects.